 When Japanese violinist Dr. Shinichi Suzuki founded his string teaching method at the end of World War II, he vowed to bring happiness to the lives of children through music.
+His method is now world-renowned and taught around the globe.
 He believed that through teaching children to play beautiful music, you also teach them to have beautiful heart.
 These children become good listeners, good communicators, team players, and sensitive human beings.
 In nurturing musical excellence, the Suzuki Method nurtures excellent citizens.

 Start when they’re young, and they’ll learn to play music as naturally as they learn to speak their mother tongue.
 Dr. Suzuki developed his method (“talent education”) using the basic principles of how a child first learns to speak their native language: parent responsibility, starting early, listening, constant repetition, and loving encouragement.
 Every child learns to speak their first language, so therefore every child can learn to play music.

 Key principles of the Mother Tongue Approach that Suzuki observed were:

 Parents repeat words to the baby every day;